 A binding contract is created when an offer is accepted by the offeree.
 An acceptance must mirror the offer.
 It means that the acceptance must be unqualified and unconditional of all the terms stated in the offer.
 As such, there must be a matching offer and acceptance.
-Rejection of an offer or a qualified acceptance or a variation of the terms of the offer does not therefore constitute acceptance such as to give rise to a valid agreement.
+Rejection of an offer, a qualified acceptance, or a variation of the terms of the offer, does not therefore constitute acceptance such as to give rise to a valid agreement.
 It will instead terminate the offer.
-In the event where there is a variation of the terms, it would be considered as a counter-offer which is open for acceptance.
+In the event where there is a variation of the terms, it would be considered as a counter-offer, which is open for acceptance.

 An acceptance must be effectively communicated from the offeree to the offeror.
 An acceptance can be expressed in writing or orally.
 However, silence does not equate to the acceptance of a legally binding contract.

 Intention to create legal relations

 It must be shown that objectively, the parties had the intention to be legally bound by the contractual terms, being their respective rights and obligations.
 To form a legally binding contract, it is essential.
-As such, a mere response to an enquiry or a request for information would not constitute an intention to enter into legal relations as these are usually made without any intention to be legally bound.
+As such, a mere response to an inquiry or a request for information would not constitute an intention to enter into legal relations as these are usually made without any intention to be legally bound.

-An illustration would be where party A requested party B for the lowest price which B is willing to sell his pen to A. B’s answer to A indicating the lowest price he is willing to sell his pen to A would not constitute an offer as B was merely responding to A’s enquiry on the lowest price of the pen.
+An illustration would be where party A requested party B for the lowest price that B is willing to sell his pen to A. B’s answer to A indicating the lowest price he is willing to sell his pen to A would not constitute an offer as B was merely responding to A’s inquiry on the lowest price of the pen.

-There is a legal presumption that in business or commercial relationships, parties generally intend to be legally bound when they enter into agreements, in the absence of an explicit statement that the parties intended otherwise.
-On the other hand, agreements entered into by parties in domestic or social setting are generally presumed not to have intended for legal consequences.
-In such situation, the Court would require a clear statement that the parties intended to be legally bound when entering into agreements.
+There is a legal presumption that in business or commercial relationships, parties generally intend to form a binding contract when they enter into agreements, in the absence of an explicit statement that the parties intended otherwise.
+On the other hand, agreements entered into by parties in domestic or social settings are generally presumed not to be initially intended as legally binding contracts.
+In such a situation, the Court would require a clear statement that the parties intended to be legally bound when entering into agreements.

 The agreement must be supported by consideration given in exchange for a promise.
 The promisor will request for a consideration in exchange for the promise that the promisee is seeking to enforce.
 The consideration must be something of value.
 The value of the consideration here, in the legal sense, does not require it to be equal or commensurate with the value of the promise.
 Something of a nominal value can even constitute sufficient consideration.
 Essentially, the attitude of the Courts is that the Courts will not easily find that element of consideration had not been satisfied.
 It is almost always considered satisfactory in a legally binding contract.